Concordium/concordium.github.io/source/mainnet/net/guides/tokens.rst

             .. image:: ../images/browser-wallet/add-token-contract.png
                 :width: 50%

         #.
 Select the token(s) you want to add.
 You can click on a token to see more information about it and then click **X** to return to the list to select tokens.
+You can also search by token ID at the top of the screen.
 Click **Update tokens** once you have made your selection(s).

             .. image:: ../images/browser-wallet/select-tokens.png
                 :width: 50%

+        If you have purchased tokens on a marketplace, you can add the tokens to your wallet.
+The screen below appears.
+Click **Add selected** to add the selected tokens to your wallet.

+        (add screenshot)

         ..
 Note::